 Leadership Traits #1: They Possess Emotional Intelligence (EQ)

-HR leaders agree that above all else, leaders with high EQ are more likely to get promoted and succeed throughout their career.
+HR leaders agree that above all else, leaders with high EQ are more likely to get promoted and succeed throughout their career (Learn more about this in our analysis of leadership strengths and weaknesses).
 EQ has been trending in the past years – but what makes it so vital to leadership success?

 Let’s start with defining EQ.
 Peter Salovey and John D. Mayer coined the phrase in 1990.
 Their theory asserts that, “just as people have a wide range of intellectual abilities, they also have a wide range of measurable emotional skills that profoundly affect their thinking and action.”
 EQ is a person’s ability to perceive, understand, and regulate those emotions.
 Experts believe that employees with high EQ perform at the top of their peers, manage stress well, and excel at interpersonal functioning.